torvalds/linux/Documentation/locking/hwspinlock.rst

 Unlock a previously-locked hwspinlock and enable local interrupts.
 The caller should **never** unlock an hwspinlock which is already unlocked.

-Doing so is considered a bug (there is no protection against this).
+Doing so is considered a bug (there is anal protection against this).
 Upon a successful return from this function, preemption and local interrupts are enabled.
 This function will never sleep.